particle-iot/docs/src/content/scaling/best-practices/device-protection.md

 - The device will apply the upgrade to the 6.x version of Device OS that your firmware targets, then reboot and connect to the Particle cloud.

-- Once these conditions are met device protection will be enabled on the device!
+- Once these conditions are met Device Protection will be enabled on the device!

-You can see the device protection status in the [Particle console](https://console.particle.io/) in the device vitals for individual product devices, and in the fleet health reports.
+You can see the Device Protection status in the [Particle console](https://console.particle.io/) in the device vitals for individual product devices, and in the fleet health reports.

-Once device protection is enabled, there is no way to turn it back off!
-We recommend using a separate product for software development so you can still access local flashing and the SWD/JTAG debugger for devices in that product during development.

-## Testing with Device OS 6.0
+## Testing with Device OS 6.x

 Device Protection can only be tested with enterprise accounts that have one or more products with it enabled at this time.
-Once Particle has enabled a product with device protection:
+Once Particle has enabled a product with Device Protection:

-- Add your device to the device protection enabled product using the **Add devices** button.
+- Add your device to the Device Protection enabled product using the **Add devices** button.
 You will need the device ID or serial number of your device for this step.

 ![](/assets/images/device-protection/console-add-devices.png)